OpenEnergyPlatform/academy/docs/tutorials/02_oep_client/03_client_cli_download.md

 ## Download filtered data

-In this example, we dont save the data to a file but just show results in the command line:
+In this example, we don't save the data to a file but just show results in the command line:

 - Linux